New Mexico may form hate-crimes unit after Texas massacre

 SANTA FE, N.M.
-(AP) - New Mexico’s top prosecutor wants to create a special investigative unit to guard against hate crimes and bolster cybersecurity in response to the August mass shooting at a Walmart in El Paso, Texas, and other emergent threats.
+(AP) - New Mexico’s top prosecutor urged lawmakers Tuesday to fund a new investigative unit to guard against hate crimes and bolster cybersecurity in response to the August mass shooting at a Walmart in El Paso, Texas, and other emerging threats that might qualify as terrorism.

-Attorney General Hector Balderas on Tuesday asked the Legislature to provide funding for five new employees as a precaution against potential attacks on public schools, retail stores and other vulnerable public venues.
+Attorney General Hector Balderas on Tuesday asked a budget-writing committee for about a half-million dollars in annual spending to pay five new employees in a new precaution against potential attacks on public schools, retail stores and other vulnerable public venues.

 Police say a gunman was targeting Mexicans as he opened fire on Aug.
 3 at a retail store within 10 miles (15 kilometers) of New Mexico, killing 22 people.
 More than 40% of New Mexico residents claim Latino heritage.

+Balderas said one specific focus of concern are disaffected youths, including minors who drop off the radar despite signs of social difficulties and disciplinary problems at school.

+“We’re trying to be pro-active,” Balderas said.
+“We don’t know where some of these threats are going, but having the right legal and investigative expertise would go a long way.”

-Officials including Democratic Gov. Michelle Lujan Grisham have expressed support for possible new criminal statutes related to domestic terrorism and hate crimes.
+Democratic Gov. Michelle Lujan Grisham and leading legislators expressed support in August for possible new criminal statutes related to “domestic terrorism” and hate crimes in the immediate aftermath of the El Paso mass shooting.

+Lujan Grisham spokeswoman Nora Sackett said Tuesday that a public safety package will be on the agenda for the Legislature’s rapid-fire 30-day session in January, without providing more details.
+Legislative sessions in even-numbered years are confined to budget issues and additional issues specified by the governor.

+In a September letter to lawmakers, Balderas provided suggestions on possible legal reforms that would expand the state’s existing anti-terrorism and hate crimes laws to include crimes of cyberterrorism and making a terroristic threat toward a school, with increased penalties for violations.

 Sign up for Daily Newsletters